-Xiaomi has joined the WPC( Wireless Power Consortium) which is a multinational technology consortium founded in 2008 for the mass adoption of the Qi wireless technology.
-The lists boast top brands such as Samsung, LG, Sony and Apple.
-Apple joined the WPC this year in February and launched the next iPhones such as such as iPhone 8, iPhone 8 Plus and iPhone X with wireless charging.
+Xiaomi has joined the WPC( Wireless Power Consortium), a multinational technology consortium founded in 2008 for the mass adoption of Qi wireless technology.
+The lists boast top brands such as Samsung, LG, Sony, and Apple.
+Apple joined the WPC this February and launched the next iPhone 8, iPhone 8 Plus, and iPhone X with wireless charging.

 Xiaomi is the latest member.
-The company was spotted on a WPC member list on the WPC official website which hints that the next Xiaomi Mi 7 is likely to be the first smartphone by the company to support wireless charging.
+The company was spotted on a WPC member list on the WPC official website, which hints that the next Xiaomi Mi 7 is likely to be the first smartphone by the company to support wireless charging.
 According to the latest report, the wireless module of the Xiaomi Mi 7 has s already started trial production.
-Xiaomi has invested a lot in this wireless charging module and it shares the same wireless charging foundry with Apple.
+Xiaomi has invested a lot in this wireless charging module, which shares the same wireless charging foundry with Apple.

-The Xiaomi Mi 7 is a flagship smartphone speculated to launch between March and April in 2018.
-The device is expected to feature a 6 inch Samsung’s AMOLED that will adopt Full-Screen design and have an 18:9 aspect ratio similar to the OnePlus 5T.
-The device will likely to be powered by the new Qualcomm 845 chipset and will be coupled with 6 GB or 8 GB of RAM.
+The Xiaomi Mi 7 is a flagship smartphone speculated to launch between March and April 2018.
+The device is expected to feature a 6-inch Samsung AMOLED that will adopt a Full-Screen design and have an 18:9 aspect ratio similar to the OnePlus 5T.
+The new Qualcomm 845 chipset will likely power the device and will be coupled with 6 GB or 8 GB of RAM.